Skip til hoved indholdet Newcomers Service Newcomers Service

 To join “Vejen til SOSU” you will need to have completed your language school (Read about the language school) and to apply for a fixed-term position at the municipality.
 We open for new applications for the program approximately twice a year.

-Information about new application rounds will be published on the college's website (in Danish)
+Information about new application rounds will be published on the college's website (in Danish).

-The next “Vejen til SOSU” starts in August 2024.
+The next “Vejen til SOSU” starts in January 2026.

 Do you have questions?